tresata/hackathonclt2018/README.md

     df-source-cat --input hive%bbbs.question_ids > textfile

-We are also running hive-server on hack02.datachambers.com, hack03.datachambers.com, hack04.datachambers.com and hack05.datachambers.com.
+We are also running hive-server on hack01.nscom.com.
 You can connect to them with JDBC/ODBC.
-For example to connect to hack04 with JDBC you would use this connect string:
+For example to connect to hack01 with JDBC you would use this connect string:

-    jdbc:hive2://hack04.datachambers.com:10000
+    jdbc:hive2://hack01.nscom.com:10000

 If you need to provide a username and password, use the username we provided for SSH login and leave the password blank.